SoftUni-Internal/interactive-content/EN/01-Exam/03-Problem-03.md

 | 10 |  |

 ### Comments
-- Selected are 10 cups of espresso without sugar 0.90 each -> 9$
+- 10 cups of espresso without sugar 0.90 each -> 9$
 - 35% discount for a sugar free drink of 9$ -> 3.15 -> 9 – 3.15 = 5.85
 - 25% discount on the purchase of at least 5 cups of espresso.
 25% of 5.85 -> 1.4625
 - 5.85 – 1.4625 -> 4.3875